-San Diego – Old Town, CA (OLT)
+San Diego, CA - Old Town Transportation Center (OLT)

 The station is within walking distance of Old Town San Diego, a state historic park that explores the city's early development; Presidio Park, site of an early Spanish fort, is also nearby.